Culloden Battlefield Visitor Centre, Scotland's Past And Future

 Traveler tip: entrance costs about $14 & I would plan on spending at least 2 hours there so you can really soak it in.
 I personally stayed in Inverness right by the river, and then went to see Culloden, several Clan castles nearby & then of course Loch Ness which is a short drive.
 From there, I traveled to Portree by car to visit the Isle of Skye.

-I think it was sad for both sides of the war.
-That’s the terrible thing about war, is that their are families on both sides that lost something.
-But I fear Scotland lost the most in this particular war.
+I think it was sad for both sides of the Battle for Culloden.
+That's the terrible thing about war, is that their are families on both sides that lost something.
+But I fear Scotland lost the most in this particular war:

 After this tragic event, those who survived either fled or were taken as prisoners.
 The Scottish leaders that were captured, were often kept alive... in slavery and at times torture to ensure their clans were kept in line.
 The brutal suppression of anything that identified the Scottish as a distinct people was banned.